Projektbeschreibung

 Stand/Resultate

 The InnoBooster funding helps us to take the next big step with our validated proof-of-concept ventilator prototype towards pilot production, which is necessary on our path to regulatory certification.
 It will specifically advance our hardware and controls development following regulatory guidelines, as well as support the planning of a pilot production.
+So far, we conceptualized our next prototype, focusing on the formal definition of requirements, risks management, and risk mitigations according to applicable norms and standards.
+More specifically, we updated our hardware and controls concept, following the relevant standard operating procedures that we implemented within the scope of setting up our company Quality Management System (QMS).
 To ensure the efficiency and appropriate use of our solution, we continuously validate it together with local stakeholders and experts.
-As such, by helping us to translate our innovative technology from Swiss academia to global markets, the InnoBooster funding can help us to create real-world impact for underserved patients in low-resource setting.
+We conducted several field trips to South Africa, Kenya, and Tanzania in 2023.
+We also incorporated our company «breathe medical AG» (UID: CHE-146.803.228) end of July and were officially accepted as an ETH Spin-off.

 Links